 Is there an endpoint to self-improvement?

-Many guys start improving themselves, assuming if they achieve their goals it’ll fix all their insecurities and solve all their problems.
+Many people start improving themselves, assuming if they achieve their goals it’ll fix all their insecurities and solve all their problems.

-- “If I could just get laid consistently, I’d be happy.”
+- “If I had more luck with the opposite sex, I’d be happy.”

-- “If I was strong and buff, I’d be happy.”
+- “If I was strong and fit, I’d be happy.”

 - “If I made enough money to pay all my bills and buy any toys I want, I’d be happy.”